dorazhao99/cos534/README.md

 Notes on data formatting:

-- Labels map full img path names to (0, 1) for ("Male, "Female") or (0, ..., 6) for ("White", "Black", "Latino\_Hispanic", "East Asian", "Southeast Asian", "Indian", "Middle Eastern").
+- Labels map full img path names to (0, 1) for ("Male, "Female") or (0, 1, 2, 3) for ("White", "Black", "Asian", "Indian").
+"East Asian" and "Southeast Asian" labels were grouped together into the "Asian" category, and "Middle Eastern" and "Hispanic\_Latino" images were not processed (as per the original paper)

 - Train/Val split was obtained by doing an 80-20 split on the train set.